Fashion-friendly luggage hacks from budget to bespoke

-Extra luggage fees can be a 'pain in the neck' but one traveller has found a genius way around paying extra carry-on fees.
+Extra luggage fees can be a 'pain in the neck' but one traveller has found a genius way around paying extra.

 Travel blogger Anayo Awuzie revealed the travel hack to her TikTok followers last week, and all it involves is a common travel accessory you might already be carrying: